mahmoudshedid/bank-transactions/README.md

 ## Description

-This project is a single page application to help users for transferring money and showing the past transactions in a historical transactions list.
+This project is a single page application to help users in transferring money and showing the past transactions within historical transactions list.

 ## Initialize the application